 The Chapter Council will appoint one Student Representative Chapter Councillor being a Student Member of the Chapter appointed by the Chapter Council.

-A Student Representative Councillor will hold office for a term determined by the Chapter Council provided always that no Student Representative Councillor will remain in office for more than two years.
+A Student Representative Chapter Councillor will hold office for a term determined by the Chapter Council provided always that no Student Representative Councillor will remain in office for more than two years.

-This clause 10.510.5 does not apply to the International Chapter and no member of the International Chapter is eligible to be appointed as Student Representative Chapter Councillor.
+This clause 10.5 does not apply to the International Chapter and no member of the International Chapter is eligible to be appointed as Student Representative Chapter Councillor.